-The Board advises the President on a wide range of issues regarding the University’s role and mission and its relationship to the people of Maine.
+The University of Maine at Farmington Board of Visitors advises the President on a wide range of issues regarding the University’s role and mission and its relationship to the people of Maine.
 It also serves as public advocates for UMF, assisting the University by promoting understanding by and support from the System Board of Trustees; the state legislature; state agencies; businesses, school systems, and social services providers; the media; and the general public.

 Board of Visitors

 Chair, UMF Board of Visitors

 Peter Osbourne leads a team providing education and training to Maine’s municipal employees and elected officials.
 He has 10+ years experience in higher education, adult education, and state government.
 He earned a B.S. in Secondary Education from the University of Maine at Farmington, a M.S. in Adult and Higher Education from the University of Southern Maine, and has taken doctoral coursework in diversity and equity in education at the University of Illinois.
 Osbourne is a past president of the UMF Alumni Council, serves on the board of the Maine Career Development Association, and is a proud first-generation college student who grew up in a paper-making community in the Katahdin Region.
 He resides in Jay, Maine with his partner, Dani.

 Vice Chair, UMF Board of Visitors

 Independent Hospitality and Tourism Consultant